Dynamix-IITM/main-repo/documentation-1/README.md

 - Parse the exported JSON meaningfully.

 - Self hosting modelcollab is painful (look into Issue#1 of modelcollab repo).
 Find a workaround to extract the JSON automatically.

+- Get the ODE representation from input Petri-nets